 - Negima – Usually consisting of chicken thigh grilled with a sweet sauce, skewered with leek.

 - Momo – Skewers of pure chicken thigh.

 - Torikawa – Grilled, crispy chicken skin.

 - Nankotsu – Grilled cartilage.
 This skewer contains very little meat, but it’s the nice crispy crunch that people go for!

-Most yakitori places will also offer vegetarian versions as well, such as grilled shiitake or enoki mushrooms, asparagus, or even tomatoes!
+Most yakitori places will also offer vegetarian versions as well, such as grilled shiitake or enoki (Japanese mushrooms), asparagus, or even tomatoes!

 Below are some common soba dishes you should try:

 - Mori Soba – This is a cold soba noodle dish that is served on a bamboo tray with a chilled dipping sauce.
 The stock is usually made of soup, water, and mirin (rice wine).

 - Kitsune Soba – This style of soba can be ordered hot or cold.
 It is served with pieces of aburaage (thin sheets of fried tofu).